jas-atwal/catweb/README.md

 2. In a web browser navigate to https://dtr.west.us.se.dckr.org/.
 When prompted to log in, please do so

-Click on `Repositories` and show the image you just uploaded and discuss the automation of:
+Click on `Repositories` and within the `Filter by: All Namespaces` enter your `namespace` name, select the `catweb` repositories and select the `tag` first to show the image that you just uploaded.
+Then discuss the automation of:

 ```text
 image signing